-Data Breach Hits 30 Million Texas Drivers
+Data Breach Hits 28 Million Texas Drivers

 Vertafore claimed in a notification this week that, due to human error, three files were stored in an unsecured third-party service which was subsequently accessed without authorization.

 The firm was unable to say exactly when this happened — only that it occurred at some point between March 11 and August 1.
-Having detected the incident in mid-August, it’s unclear why it then took the firm three months to notify those affected.
+Vertafore has told Infosecurity that the customer notice was delayed at law enforcement’s request.

 Vertafore said that, upon discovering the breach, it immediately secured the files and engaged the help of an outside consultancy to investigate further, as well as law enforcement.
-The firm didn’t itself detect the breach but had to be notified by a “trusted third party.
+The firm didn’t itself detect the breach but had to be notified by a “trusted third party."

 “The files, which included driver information for licenses issued before February 2019, contained Texas driver license numbers, as well as names, dates of birth, addresses and vehicle registration histories,” it explained.